Nāda yoga

 Nāda yoga (नादयोग) is an ancient Indian metaphysical system.
 It is equally a philosophical system, a medicine, and a form of yoga.
 The system's theoretical and practical aspects are based on the premise that the entire cosmos and all that exists in the cosmos, including human beings, consists of vibrations, called nāda.
-This concept holds that it is the energy of vibrations rather than of matter and particles which form the building blocks of the cosmos.
+This concept holds that it is the energy of vibrations that make up the particles and matter which form the building blocks of the cosmos.